 • Lawn armyworm Spodoptera mauritia

 Fall armyworm (FAW; Spodoptera frugiperda) arrived in Australia in early 2020.
-While it is listed as a potential pest of winter cereals, it has so far shown a marked preference for maize and sweet corn crops.
-The potential for damage to winter cereals may depend on the region and season; further research into this pest under Australian conditions will be required.
+While it has so far shown a marked preference for maize, sweet corn and sorghum crops, it has the potential to damage winter cereals in some seasons.

 Pre-emergence to flowering Grain development and Ripening